Accessible by: anyone

-Volatile Organic Compounds are regulated by the U.S. Environmental Protection Agency and by numerous state governments in order to protect public health.
+VOCs are regulated by the EPA and by numerous state governments in order to protect public health.

-The California Safer Consumer Products Program (SCP) is a Green Chemistry Initiative which aims to reduce toxic chemicals in consumer products to increase safety and protect public and environmental health.
+SCP is a green chemistry initiative which aims to reduce toxic chemicals in consumer products to increase safety and protect public and environmental health.

-The phosphorous content of cleaning products is regulated by the U.S. Environmental Protection Agency and by half of the states in the U.S. in effort to protect human and environmental health.
+The phosphorous content of cleaning products is regulated by the EPA and by half of the states in the U.S. in effort to protect human and environmental health.

-The U.S. Food and Drug Administration monitors Antibacterial Hand Soaps to ensure consumer exposure is within safe limits.
+The U.S. Food and Drug Administration (FDA) monitors antibacterial hand soaps to ensure consumer exposure is within safe limits.

-Many chemical-based cleaning products are “hazardous materials” for purposes of transportation and are therefore subject to safety regulation.
+Many chemical-based cleaning products are considered hazardous materials for purposes of transportation and are therefore subject to safety regulation.